FelipeGabriel7/FelipeGabriel7/README.md

     const about = {
         name: 'Felipe Gabriel',
         age: 21,
-        about: 'Web development student and technical support analyst, focused on being a front-end specialist,
+        about: 'Web development student and technical support analyst, focused on being a front-end specialist',
         level: 'Junior',